andreaippo/anagram-utils/README.md

 `Text`s as anagrams when their letters match, even though the word count is different (therefore overall length and whitespace count differs).

+The same applies to punctuation characters.

-Because of this, `President Obama` and `a baptism redone` will be accepted as anagrams.
+Because of this, `She Sells Sanctuary` and `Santa; shy, less cruel` will be accepted as anagrams, although they differ in word/spaces count and punctuation.

 ### Choices